walmartlabs/thorax/README.md

     Thorax.templates['my-template-name'] = Handlebars.compile('template string');

-If a `View` has the same `name` as a template in the `templates` hash, it's `template' property will be automatically assigned.
+If a `View` has the same `name` as a template in the `templates` hash, its `template' property will be automatically assigned.

 ## Thorax.View